zjunlp/KnowLM/README.md

 - The full-scale pre-training script (providing conversion, construction, and loading of large corpora) and LoRA instruction fine-tuning script are open-sourced.

 All weights have been uploaded to HuggingFace🤗.
+It should be noted that all the following effects are based on `ZhiXi-13B-Diff`.
+If you have downloaded `ZhiXi-13B-Diff-fp16`, there may be some variations in the effects.
 | Model Name       | Train Method    | Weight Type          | Size     | Download Link                           | Notes                                                         |
 | -------------- | ------------ | --------------------- | -------- | ---------------------------------- | ------------------------------------------------------------ |
 | ZhiXi-13B-Diff | Full Pretraining   | Differential Weights | 48GB     | [HuggingFace](https://huggingface.co/zjunlp/zhixi-13b-diff) <br/> [GoogleDrive](https://drive.google.com/drive/folders/1PZDqZNaBJYQYeON1-9aFBtagktEWAtUK?usp=drive_link)| Restoring the pre-trained weights (i.e. **ZhiXi-13B**) needs to match the weights of `LLaMA-13B`, please refer to [here](#2-2) for specific instructions. |